 On April 8, 1967, a riot broke out on the college campuses of Fisk University and Tennessee State University after Stokely Carmichael spoke about Black Power at Vanderbilt University.

-In 1968, Republicans made a spirited challenge to the 5th district, almost winning the district.
+In 1968, Republicans made a spirited challenge to the 5th congressional district, almost winning the district.

 In 1970, a Little League Baseball team from Nashville qualified for the Little League World Series.

-In 1972, the Republican candidate gained 38% of the vote, even as Nixon carried the district in the presidential election by a large margin.
+In 1972, a Republican candidate gained 38% of the vote in a serious bid for the 5th congressional district.
+Nixon carried the district in the presidential election by a large margin.

 In 1974, the Grand Ole Opry moved from the Ryman Auditorium to the Grand Ole Opry House, located 9 miles east of downtown Nashville.